 - 02.03.05 A Safety Management System includes all disciplines and processes of the organization.
 A Safety Committee is organized to solicit input from each discipline and must meet at least quarterly with written reports sent to management and kept on file as dictated by policy. - 1.
 Written variances relating to safety issues will be addressed in Safety Committee meetings. - 2.
 The committee will promote interaction among medical transport personnel, communications personnel, pilots, mechanics and vehicle operators addressing safety practice, concerns, issues and questions. - 3.
-There is evidence of action plans, evaluation, and loop closure. - 4.
-There must be a designated safety person for an air transport service.
-Surface transport services that are not affiliated with an air transports service must also have a designated safety person.
+There is evidence of action plans, evaluation, and loop closure.

-- 5. The Safety Committee is linked to QM and risk management. - 6.
+- 4. There must be a designated safety person/people that represents each mode of transport within the program's scope of services. for an air transport service.
+Surface transport services that are not affiliated with an air transports service must also have a designated safety person. - 5.
+The Safety Committee is linked to QM and risk management. - 6.
 Aviation and surface related events are identified and tracked to minimize risks.
 (See Glossary for definition of event.) - a.
-Medical transport services are required to report aviation and surface accidents to CAMTS and the appropriate government agencies and encouraged to report incidents to the CONCERN network.
+Medical transport services are required to report aviation and surface accidents to CAMTS and the appropriate government agencies and encouraged to report incidents to the CONCERN network. - b.
 There is a written policy that addresses reporting incidents or accidents and assigns certain individual(s) with the responsibility to report.
 (See Glossary for definitions of accident and incident.)